 Employers must carry out right to work checks without discriminating against potential or existing employees.

-Employers should not impose excessive requirements or singling out EEA or Swiss citizens because this could be seen as discriminatory.
-Employers should also not assume that simply because someone is not from the EU, they do not have settled or pre-settled status.
+For example, employers should not assume that simply because someone is not from the EU, they do not have settled or pre-settled status.
 The EUSS applies to a broad range of people, including EEA nationals and Swiss citizens from all over the world, and this should be taken into consideration.

 If the employer has to carry out follow-up checks to ensure stability in their workforce, they should do so in a non-discriminatory way.